Eumaeus/blackwell_spring2019/texts/csc270_final_project.md

 	- Be able to select a single passage or range of passages using your Corpus, `~~`, and a CtsUrn.
 	- Select a part

+By **Wednesday, April 3**:

+- Have a `htmlWriter.sc` script that uses the CiteLibrary API to generate a series of HTML pages for your text; these need to go in `html`.
+You can use `workspace2019/cite.sc` as the basis for this script.

 Later:

 - Write a script (`scripts/htmlWriter.sc`), that uses the CiteLibrary API to generate a series of HTML pages for your text; these need to go in `html`.
 You can use `workspace2019/cite.sc` as the basis for this script.